 Year Leaders will operate the procedure, record the stage that a student has reached and involve the appropriate members of the Senior Leadership Team.
-Where exclusion is the next STEP the Headteacher will be involved.
-Further offences will result in another fixed-term exclusion, no further warnings will be given.
+Where Suspension is the next STEP the Headteacher will be involved.
+Further offences will result in another Suspension, no further warnings will be given.